martinthomson/i-d-template/doc/SUBMITTING.md

 ## Semi-automated Process

-Rather than rely on the CI system, the `make upload` command can be used to upload a tagged draft to the datatracker.
+You should only really do this if you don't have CI enabled or if the CI build fails.
+The `make upload` command can be used to upload a tagged draft to the datatracker.

 ```sh
 $ git tag -a draft-ietf-unicorn-protocol-03